The Founder’s Story

 Barbara’s garage was bursting at the seams so she decided it was time to make her dream come true of providing a “Reusable Resource Center” for teachers in Arizona called Treasures 4 Teachers.

-Barbara’s vision is to have several Treasures 4 Teachers across the state to support as many educators as possible.
+Barbara’s vision is to have several Treasures 4 Teachers across the state and eventually the country, in order to support as many educators as possible.